GoogleCloudPlatform/cloud-hackathons/hacks/gaming-on-gcp/solutions.md

-# Gaming in GCP: Have Fun!
+# Gaming on GCP: Have Fun!

 ## Introduction